Blogs

 • Business Analyst

-Electronics and Computer Engineering is amongst the most sought-after courses after 12th.
-With an immense focus on technologies such as AI, IoT, and embedded systems, you will gain hands-on experience in both hardware and software aspects.
-You can pursue careers in many different industries, such as telecommunications, IT, automation, and electronics design, making it a diverse degree with excellent job prospects in the rapidly modifying world.
+B.Tech.
+Electronics and Computer Engineering is among the most sought-after courses after 12th.
+With an immense focus on technologies such as AI, IoT and embedded systems, you will gain hands-on experience in both hardware and software aspects.

-According to the BLS, the employment of electrical and electronics engineers is assumed to rise by 9% by 2030.
+According to the BLS, the employment of electrical and electronics engineers is expected to rise by 7% by 2034.
 Therefore, this four-year course will be highly promising and open ample career opportunities.
 Here are some of the most in-demand jobs:

 • System Control Engineer